-1. Correction using dark.

-- 2. Application of internal flat. - 3.
+- 1. Correction using dark. - 2.
+Application of internal flat. - 3.
 Wavelength calibration, taken the same way as for IFS. - 4.
 Combination of all input frames.
 Output is a frame that has wavelengths assigned to each pixel.
 The extraction of a spectrum, e.g. a correction for telluric absorption that is measured in the same way on a calibration star, is left to the user.

 The DPI mode of IRDIS works essentially the same way as the other imaging modes.
+The pipeline does not currently provide any (polarimetric) analysis recipes.

-9.3 ZIMPOL reduction cascade summary
+11.4 ZIMPOL reduction cascade summary